-- 1) Cover page. - 2) List of courses taken in the major. - 3) Table of Contents. - 4) Introduction that comments on the portfolio's contents and reflects on your experiences within the major. - 5) Short introductions to each essay or section commenting on the assignments' challenges, how you met them, and what you learned. - 6) Examples of graded and other written work from at least five other courses taken in the major with professors' comments, if possible. - 7) Practicum Final Report: description (2 pp.) or transcript of interview. - 8) Book Group Final Report: self-evaluation (1-2 pp.). - 9) Original essay written for English 193.
+- 1) Cover page. - 2) List of courses taken in the major. - 3) Table of Contents. - 4) Introduction commenting on the portfolio's contents and reflecting on your experiences in the major. - 5) Short introductions to each essay or subsection commenting on the assignments' challenges, how you met them, and what you learned. - 6) Examples of graded and other written work from at least five other courses taken in the major. - 7) Practicum Final Report: description (2 pp. +) or transcript of interview (2 pp. +). - 8) Book Group Final Report: self-evaluation (1-2 pp.). - 9) Original essay written for English 193.